Portugal and the Holocaust: Background

 Portugal's Jewish community remained tiny and did not exceed 1,000 before the war's outbreak.
 Portugal remained a poor and largely agrarian country throughout the period and, unlike many other Western European countries, did not experience any substantial immigration from German or Eastern European Jews during the Interwar Period.
 It was not invited to participate in the Évian Conference in 1938.

 Portugal was ruled from 1933 by an authoritarian political regime known as the Estado Novo under the former university professor António de Oliveira Salazar.
 It remained neutral throughout World War II but was considered more sympathetic to the Allies than was Francoist Spain.
 Conservative and strongly influenced by Catholicism, the Estado Novo was unusual among contemporary dictatorships for not explicitly incorporating racial antisemitism into its own ideology.
 Salazar himself considered Nazi racial thinking to be inconsistent with Catholicism and Portuguese nationalism which he believed was not explicitly grounded in biological race.
-Due to government censorship of newspapers, the Portuguese public was ill-informed about the extent and nature of Nazi anti-Semitic policies.
+Due to government censorship of newspapers, the Portuguese public was ill-informed about the extent and nature of Nazi antisemitic policies.

-The escalation of anti-Semitic persecutions in Eastern Europe, coupled with the rapid rise of Nazism in Germany, prompted the initial limited migration of Ashkenazi Jews to Portugal.
+The escalation of antisemitic persecutions in Eastern Europe, coupled with the rapid rise of Nazism in Germany, prompted the initial limited migration of Ashkenazi Jews to Portugal.
 These refugees swiftly assimilated into both Portuguese society and the local Jewish Community.
 By the 1930s, Portuguese Jewish citizens established the "Portuguese Commission for Assistance to Jewish Refugees in Portugal" (Comissão Portuguesa de Assistência aos Judeus Refugiados, COMASSIS) under the leadership of Augusto Isaac de Esaguy and having Adolfo Benarús as Honorary Chairman.
 COMASSIS provided refugees with medical and psychological care, and voiced their needs with the Portuguese government regarding residence and work permits.
 COMASSIS warranted renewals of doctors' and lawyers' work permits, and job contracts for professors at Portugal's universities.
 Additionally, COMASSIS also ran a community kitchen.
 D'Esaguy assumed the presidency of COMASSIS in 1938 and retained the role through to 1945.